RAMP-PCAR/ramp-pcar-docs/docs/module-overview-en.md

     * When opacity is set to 0.0, the layer is toggled invisible
     * When opacity is set to 0.1 - 0.99, the layer is toggled visible (if it was invisible before)
     * When a layer is toggled invisible, the opacity slider control is "greyed out"
-    * When a layer is toggled visible, the opacity slider control is restored to normal appearance
+    * WHen a layer is toggled visible, the opacity slider control is restored to normal appearance
     * When a layer is toggled visible, the opacity slider control is set to 1.0 (only if it was set to 0.0)
 * Changing the draw order of layers on the map